Fragments of Time

-"Fragments of Time" is a song by electronic music duo Daft Punk, featuring vocals and co-production by Todd Edwards.
+"Fragments of Time" is a song by written, produced, and performed by French electronic music duo Daft Punk and American musician Todd Edwards.
 It is included in the duo's 2013 album Random Access Memories.
 "Fragments of Time" charted in France and the United States due to digital downloads of the album.

 Background

 Edwards had previously collaborated with Daft Punk to create the song "Face to Face" on the 2001 album Discovery.
 When he visited the sessions of Random Access Memories in California, the duo were seeking a "west coast vibe" for the album.
 At the studio, Edwards was asked to implement his signature "cut-up" method of music production for a portion of "Fragments of Time", which ultimately served as the chorus section.
 Edwards initially thought his production section would be used as an eight-bar break rather than the chorus.
 Daft Punk was especially thankful to Edwards for his cut-up effects, as the duo felt the song had been lacking in electronic elements.
 Edwards also recalled that the microphone he sang on for his contribution to the album is "more than my car is worth" and had previously been used by Frank Sinatra.

 Much like the rest of the album, "Fragments of Time" makes use of session musicians for most of the instrumentation.
 Paul Jackson, Jr. played rhythm guitar for the song as Chris Caswell and Daft Punk were responsible for the keyboards.
 Nathan East and James Genus performed on bass while Omar Hakim played drums and Quinn provided percussion.
 In addition to the lead synthesizer played by Daft Punk, the song includes pedal steel guitar work by Greg Leisz.
 Daft Punk sought to use the pedal steel in a way that bordered between electronic and acoustic.